MauricioCafiero/CafChem/README.md

 ```
 ## CafChemGPT
 - Train a GPT on a SMILES dataset.
 Use the tools provided to generate novel molecules.
 - Using a provided foundation model, finetune with a specific dataset for targeted molecule generation.
+- This also uses the CafChemGPTINF module for inference.

+## CafChemRNN
+- Train an RNN on a SMILES dataset.
+Use the tools provided to generate novel molecules.
+- Using a provided foundation model, finetune with a specific dataset for targeted molecule generation.

 ## CafChemQM_UMA